Return to Index

 Note: Aspirin is not recommended for children with a current or recent viral infection.
 Check with your doctor before giving your child aspirin.

 Compression can help prevent more swelling.
 Your doctor may recommend an elastic compression bandage around your wrist.
-Be careful not to wrap the bandage too tight.

 Elevation can also help keep swelling down.
 Keep your arm higher than your heart as much as possible.
 A couple of days of elevation might be recommended for severe strains.